 You don’t just want to know who your customer is (KYC) when they sign up for your service, you also want to confirm they are actually the same person every time they user your service.
 Just as importantly, you want to know what type of person your customer is over time.
 Performing KYC is not just about collecting their information for the record, but using that information to make an appropriate and updated risk assessment.
 Ongoing monitoring comes to help you have assurance that your customers do not appear on watchlists or sanctions lists later on.

 Today, Passbase has extended our ongoing monitoring feature to be easily activated from the Passbase Dashboard.
 Now, you can cover anti-money laundering (AML) requirements and be assured that the customers using your platforms are ones you would like to serve.

 Get updated data for real-time customer risk profiles

-Ongoing monitoring provides you with the tools to not only know who your customer (KYC) is at onboarding, but also over time in order to have better risk assessments.
+What is ongoing monitoring?
+Ongoing monitoring provides you with the tools to not only know who your customer (KYC) is at onboarding, but also over time - in order to have better risk assessments.
 With Passbase’s ongoing monitoring, you can perform advanced AML checks that screen your customers: